PavelKisliak/BitSerializer/README.md

 (\*) Minimal requirement for RapidYaml archive is VS2019.

 #### Limitations:
- - Big endian platforms are not supported.
+ - Big endian platforms are not supported (WIP, should work in the latest `master`, but only for archives without third party dependencies - CSV, MsgPack).
  - Work without exceptions is not supported.

 ### Performance